 Job Outlook & Salary

-Since 2008, according the Bureau of Labor Statistics, for the next five to six years job seekers can expect a slower than average growth in employment in the hotel management field.
+According the BLS, for the next decade job seekers can expect a 9 percent growth in employment in the hotel management field.
 Unfortunately, hotel groups plan to build more limited service hotels, which will hire fewer full-time employees, including assistant general managers.

 Noelle Carver has been a freelance writer since 2009, with work published in "SSYK" and "The Wolf," two U.K. literary journals.
 Carver holds a Bachelor of Arts in literature from American University and a Master of Fine Arts in writing from The New School.
 She lives in New York City.